buildpacks/spec/distribution.md

 Where,

 `<Target ID>` is an identifier specified on the runtime image that MAY be used to apply target-specific logic.

 ### Builder

 The following specifies the artifact format for a buildpacks builder.

 A Builder is an OCI Image that provides a distributable build environment.

-A platform supporting the builder SHOULD allow users to configure the build environment with a provided builder.
+A platform supporting builders SHOULD allow users to configure the build environment for a provided builder.

 #### General Requirements

-The Builder image MUST contain an implementation of the [lifecycle](#lifecycle), and [build-time](#build-image) environment and MAY contain [buildpacks](#buildpackage).
+The Builder image MUST contain an implementation of the [lifecycle](#lifecycle), and a [build-time](#build-image) environment, and MAY contain [buildpacks](#buildpackage).
 Platforms SHOULD use builders to ease the build process.

 #### Environment Variables